igraph/python-igraph/doc/source/tutorials/maxflow/maxflow.rst

     Edge assignments [1.0, 5.0, 1.0, 2.0, 3.0, 3.0, 3.0]

 .. figure:: ./figures/maxflow.png
-   :alt: The visual representation of the flow graph
+   :alt: A visual representation of the flow graph
    :align: center

    The flow graph